hackcville/deploy/week3/README.md

 ## Additional tasks

 The above instructions should set up a baseline Django project.
-We'd also like you to complete the following tasks:
+We'd also like you to complete some additional tasks as well:

 - Implement at least two models (in `week2_app/models.py`) with some sort of relationship between them.
 Django has some great information on working with models in the [second part of their Django tutorial](https://docs.djangoproject.com/en/3.0/intro/tutorial02/).